In our area, we’ve got a lot of unique seasons. Crawfish season, king cake season, snoball season and, one of my favorites: festival season.

 (Almost) Mango Freeze

-Unless you’ve got a really awesome blender, the first step is to defrost the mango chunks.
+Measure 5 cups of mango chunks and defrost.
 The best method I’ve found is to run them under cool water in a colander or a salad spinner.

-Once your mango chunks are defrosted, puree them in a blender.
+Once your mango chunks nice and soft, puree them until they are really smooth.
 I used my handheld immersion blender since it’s more powerful than my regular blender.
 Either one will work though.
-If you have a strainer, you can strain the puree.
-I don’t so I’ll have a slightly chunkier end result than I’d get at the Fest.
-Remember, this is Almost Mango Freeze.

 Gently fold the simple syrup, lime juice and salt into your mango puree.